 Parabens became taboo some time ago, and the beauty product list of no-no ingredients has been growing ever since.
-Food labels, on the other hand, remain a somewhat uncharted territory.
+Food labels, on the other hand, remain somewhat uncharted territory.
 Sure, if you’re a clean-eating, whole food–devoted health nut, food labels don’t even concern you.
 But for the other 99.99% of the population, we encounter unknown ingredients on a regular basis.
-So continue to eat clean as much as you can, stock up on healthy essentials like Organic Virgin Coconut Oil ($12) and Organic Raw Apple Cider Vinegar ($6), and avoid these preservatives when grocery shopping.
+So continue to eat clean as much as you can, stock up on healthy essentials like Organic Virgin Coconut Oil ($14) and Organic Raw Apple Cider Vinegar ($7), and avoid these preservatives when grocery shopping.

 Scroll through for all the details and a printable preservatives watch list.

 Isoflavones are estrogen-like compounds found in soy foods that can cause reproductive problems, weight gain, and fatigue.
-Research has shown that isoflavones can prevent ovulation and stimulate cancerous cell growth.
+Research has shown that isoflavones can prevent ovulation and stimulate cancer cell growth.
 Not only is soy harmful to your reproductive system, but it’s also bad for your skin.
 It’s full of phytoestrogens that can cause breakouts—these hormonal blemishes occur around the mouth and jawline.

 Carrageenan is found in both almond and coconut milk and used as a food thickener or stabilizer.
 Studies suggest that an increase in exposure to carrageenans can cause intestinal inflammation and lead to digestive problems.
 While the harmful evidence is not overwhelming (yet), it’s best to avoid carrageenans and double-check the label when buying non-dairy milk.